Got Brain Fog? These Are The Best Mind-Clearing Tips On The Internet

 6. Reset your gut.

-Try a seven-day detox that includes removing inflammatory brain foods like gluten, dairy, and processed foods.
+Try a detox that includes removing inflammatory brain foods like gluten, dairy, and processed foods.
 This is enough time to lift the fog from your brain.
 Don't be afraid of the word detox and temporarily removing your favorite foods from your diet.
 Our bodies are detoxing every day.
 This is just a revved-up version focusing on whole foods with balanced portions of lean protein, leafy greens, and healthy fats.

 —Dr. Tiffany Lester on holistic remedies for forgetfulness